IBM-Cloud/clouddatabases-helloworld-kubernetes-examples/elasticsearch/README.md

-# clouddatabases-postgresql-nodejs-on-kubernetes overview
+# clouddatabases-elasticsearch-nodejs-on-kubernetes overview

-clouddatabases-postgresql-helloworld-nodejs is a sample IBM Cloud application which shows you how to connect to an IBM Cloud Databases for PostgreSQL service to an IBM Cloud Kubernetes Service application written in Node.js.
+clouddatabases-elasticsearch-helloworld-nodejs is a sample IBM Cloud application which shows you how to connect to an IBM Cloud Databases for Elasticsearch service to an IBM Cloud Kubernetes Service application written in Node.js.

 ## Running the app on IBM Cloud